-The Swiss manufacture has presented its new Richard Mille RM 038 Tourbillon Bubba Watson high-end watch.
-Officially unveiled at SIHH 2011 trade show, the new device makes a very strong impression with its unusual mix of modern shape, which is mixed with a skeletonized dial that would look archaic if it wasn’t so high-tech.
+Richard Mille has presented its new RM 038 Tourbillon Bubba Watson at the SIHH 2011 trade show.
+The new device makes a particularly strong impression with its unusual mix of modern shape, which is mixed with a skeletonized dial that would look archaic if it wasn’t so high-tech.

 Although Richard Mille watches remind me those hipster guys in the way that most of them look pretty much alike, it still remains a go-to brand when you want to get yourself a timepiece that doesn’t look like the rest of the crowd, but you still don’t want to look like a punk.